Cambridge University Ceilidh Band

 • Any other business.

-9. Constitutional Amendments
+10. Constitutional Amendments

 may be proposed by any five members of the society, and must be submitted to the Secretary in writing.
 This constitution may only be amended at an AGM, or at a meeting specially called for that purpose.
 No vote on a constitutional amendment shall be valid unless at least one quarter of the membership or ten people, whichever is the lesser, is present at the meeting.

-11. In Committee Meetings
+12. In Committee Meetings

 decisions shall be made by majority vote of those present.
 The President shall chair the meetings.
-At least three members of the committee, or the entire committee (whichever is the lesser) must be present.
+At least three members of the committee, or the entire Committee (whichever is the lesser) must be present.
 In the event of a tie, the President shall have the casting vote.

-12. Payment for Performances:
+13. Payment for Performances:

 The Committee shall keep a written policy setting out how money received from performances is to be used.
 This policy shall be approved by majority vote at each AGM.
 Changes to the policy may only be made by majority vote at an AGM, or at a meeting specially called for that purpose.
 No vote on a proposed change to this policy shall be valid unless at least one quarter of the membership or ten people, whichever is the lesser, is present at the meeting.

-13. Dissolution of the Society
+14. Dissolution of the Society